Josep Maria Jové and Lluís Salvadó

 The origin of the investigation is a claim brought by VOX (an extreme right wing political party).
 The claim was admitted on February 2017 by First instance Court No. 13 of Barcelona, against the ex-judge, Santi Vidal, the Treasury secretary Lluís Salvadó and jurist Carles Viver Pi-Sunyer.
 They had already been secretly investigated for several months.

-In April 2018, the magistrate of Court No. 13 of Barcelona asked the Spanish Supreme Court judge Pablo Llarena to include Mr. Jové and Mr. Salvadó in the global cause for rebellion against various members of the Catalan Government including its President, Mr. Carles Puigdemont.
-However, on May 8 he refused to do so and referred the case to Spain’s High Court in Catalonia (TSJC), a key step before putting them on trial, as they are granted special rights as members of the Catalan Parliament.
+In April 2018, the magistrate of Court No. 13 of Barcelona asked the Spanish Supreme Court judge Pablo Llarena to include Mr. Jové and Mr. Salvadó in the global cause for rebellion against various members of the Catalan Government including its President, Carles Puigdemont.
+However, on May 8 he refused to do so and referred the case to Spain’s High Court in Catalonia (TSJC) This is a key step before putting them on trial, as they are granted special rights as members of the Catalan Parliament.
 The case has included recently the current Catalan vice president Pere Aragonès, also an MP for the pro-independence Esquerra (ERC) party.
 The TSJC has to make a decision on the matter.

 Mr. Salvadó and Mr. Jové are awaiting trial and suffering a prosecution that may last for a long period of time.